alex-mashin/FormatterII/README.md

 | Separator, header and footer | `<<\|Header <<#\|<<@>>: <<key>><<,>>>> Footer>>` | Header 1: Value1, 2: Value2, 3: Value3 Footer |
 | Separator, fallback | `<<\|Header <<#\|<<@>>: <<key>><<,>>>> Footer\|Fallback>>` | Fallback |
 # Credits
-*FormatterII* is written by Alexander Mashin in 2022-2023.
+*FormatterII* is written by Alexander Mashin in 2022-2023. *Lua* and *LPEG* are created by Roberto Ierusalimschy. *lrexlib* is written by Reuben Thomas and Shmuel Zeigerman.